prettydiff/share-file-systems/documentation/developer_guide.md

 ## Test Automation
 At this time test automation is present only for the libraries in *lib/terminal* excluding *lib/terminal/server.ts*.

-* Execute test automation: `node js/application simulation`.
+* Execute command test simulations: `node js/application test_simulation`.
+* Execute supported services: `node js/application test_service`.
 * Execute code validation using ESLint: `node js/application lint`.
 * Execute all validation tasks: `node js/application test`.
+* To run the server using the test data, which is helpful for experimenting in the browser: `node js/application server test`.

 **Please note that linting requires installation of ESLint:** `npm install -g eslint`.